jflessau/inkday/README.md

 ### 2. Connect Pi & Server

-Create a new directory on your Pi and put `./frame/frame.py` and `./frame/default.jpg` into it.
+1. Create a new directory on your Pi
+2. Put `./frame/frame.py` and `./frame/default.jpg` into it.
-Download this repo and put its `RaspberryPi_JetsonNano/python/lib` directory and all its contents next to `frame.py` and `default.jpg`.
+3. Download [this repo](https://github.com/waveshare/e-Paper) and put its `RaspberryPi_JetsonNano/python/lib` directory and all its contents next to `frame.py` and `default.jpg`.

-Now set the environment variable `SERVER_URL` to the URL of the server (e.g., `http://localhost:80`) and run `python3 frame.py`.
+4. Set the environment variable `SERVER_URL` to the URL of the server (e.g., `http://localhost:80`) and run `python3 frame.py`.

 Your Pi should fetch images from the server and display them on the e-ink display.
 If there is no image for the current day, the default image will be displayed.

 ### 3. Print the Frame